CLARIAH/cattle/README.md

 NOTICE: CATTLE used to be a service to run COW on a server.
 This service has been discontinued, to focus on the development of CoW itself.
-Please find CoW at https://github.com/clariah/cow/ or install via pip (```pip install cow_csvw```).
+Please find CoW at https://github.com/clariah/cow/ or install via pip (```pip install cow-csvw```).

 # cattle